department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-508-review.md

 1. When you push your code to testing, the automated build process will test for Accessibility/508 compliance.

+1. **AXE Scans**
+   - Front-end engineering should install the axe plugin for Chrome or Firefox (https://deque.com/axe) and run it periodically during their daily work.
+   - This AXE scan should be seconded by e2e Nightwatch tests that scan the rendered page so we get regression proof every time a build is initiated.

 1. If a build error occurs, fix it and submit your code again.